Rika290/Smartphone_sales_SQL_Analysis/README.md

 ![Dataset Preview](images/table_preview.png)

+## 📊 Key Insights:
+- Apple dominates the premium segment with the highest average selling price.
+- Samsung covers all price categories, offering the widest product portfolio.
+- Camera presence drives higher prices, showing its importance in buyer decisions.

 ## SQL concepts used in this analysis:
 - Aggregations (SUM, AVG, COUNT)
 - Filtering & categorization (CASE, WHERE)